syahirahuw/image-preprocessing-masking-workflow/README.md

 **6. Key Learning**

-  - Importance of clean training data
+  - Standardisation practices in enterprise-level projects
-  - Role of preprocessing in model performance
+  - Role of data preparation in asset management analytics
-  - Visual data standardization
-  - Dataset preparation best practices